Ocean Beach, Rhyl

 Ocean Beach was an amusement park in Rhyl, North Wales which operated from 1954 until 2 September 2007.

 History

-Rhyl began to take off as holiday resort following the opening of its train station in 1848.
+Rhyl began to take off as holiday resort following the opening of its railway station in 1848.
 The Ocean Beach funfair opened in the 1890s, growing into an amusement park at Marine Lake which was seeing thousands of visitors annually.
 It relocated in 1954 to larger premises at the West end of the promenade.
 The first British tubular steel rollercoaster was built at Ocean Beach.

 Demise

 The town and the park declined in popularity since the 1960s and there had been very little investment in new rides or attractions in its final years.
 It closed for the final time on 2 September 2007.
 Plans to build a retail, leisure and housing complex on the site of the old Ocean Beach site, known as Ocean Plaza, was due to commence in May 2009 but were delayed and ultimately scrapped.
 As of 2015, plans for the site (now downsized and to be a retail-only park called Marina Quay) were approved, and stores began to open there in stages from 2017.